Buenos Aires Province

 Otamendi Nature Reserve – Driving to the north of the city of Buenos Aires, along the Panamerican highway for about 60 km (40 miles) you will see to your right several signs showing you how to get to the nearby Otamendi Nature Reserve.
 This place gives the birder a chance to look at birds of the bushy highlands and the neighbouring marshy lowlands.
-This is the home to the Straight and Curve-billed Reedhaunters and the White-tipped Dove, Spectacled Tyrant, different Hummingbirds, Finches, Warblers and Tanagers.
-Grey-breasted Martins and White-rumped Swallows fly all over the place while in the adjacent marshes Brown and Yellow marshbirds and Scarlet-headed Blackbirds can be seen flying over the reeds with the Giant Wood Rail walking on the water edges.
-The Road-side hawk is very common.
+This is the home to Straight and Curve-billed Reedhaunters and White-tipped Dove, Spectacled Tyrant, several different Hummingbirds, Finches, Warblers and Tanagers.
+Grey-breasted Martins and White-rumped Swallows fly all over the place while in the adjacent marshes Brown and Yellow Marshbirds and Scarlet-headed Blackbirds can be seen flying over the reeds with Giant Wood Rail walking on the water edges.
+Road-side Hawks are very common.

 Contributors